ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 Each utility of Table 2-7 checks the [**file system permissions**](https://en.wikipedia.org/wiki/File-system_permissions) before acting.
 These permissions define if you are allowed to operate the target object.
 Let's consider this file system mechanism in detail.

-Permissions restrict what the user can do with the file system.
-The operating system controls them.
-With this feature, users can access only their files and directories.
-At the same time, access to the OS components is restricted.
+Permissions restrict the user actions on the file system.
+The OS tracks these actions and checks their allowance.
+Each user can access only his files and directories, thanks to this feature.
+It also restricts access to the OS components.

 The permissions allow several people to share one computer.
-This approach was widespread everywhere before inventing personal computers.
-Computing resources were expensive at that time.
-Thus, it was more effective to share one computer among users.
+This workflow was widespread in the 1960s before appearing PCs.
+Hardware resources were expensive at that time.
+Therefore, several users have to operate with one computer.

-Let's look again at Figure 2-26.
-When you call the `ls` utility with the `-l` option, it prints the table.
-Its single row corresponds to one file or directory.
+Have a look at Figure 2-26 again.
+There you see the output of the `ls` utility with the `-l` option.
+It is the table.
+Each row corresponds to a file or directory.
 The columns have the following meaning:

 1. Permissions or access rights.
 2. The number of hard links to the file or directory.
 3. Owner.
-4. Owner group.
+4. Owner's group.
-5. The size of the object in bytes.
+5. The object's size in bytes.
 6. Date and time of the last change.
 7. File or directory name.